DCD-Ecosystem/dcd_cdt/docs/07_best-practices/08_abi/00_understanding-abi-files.md

 ## Structs

 Structs that are exposed to the ABI also need to be described.
-By looking at eosio.token.hpp, it can be quickly determined which structs are utilized by public actions.
+By looking at dcd.token.hpp, it can be quickly determined which structs are utilized by public actions.
 This is particularly important for the next step.

 A struct's object definition in JSON looks like the following: